OpenSLO/OpenSLO/README.md

       # fields used for creating a connection with particular datasource e.g. AccessKeys, SecretKeys, etc.
       # everything that is valid YAML can be put here
     spec:
-      # arbitrary chosen fields for every DataSource type to make it comfortable to use (query)
+     # arbitrary chosen fields for every DataSource type to make it comfortable to use
       # anything that is valid YAML can be put here.
   ratioMetric: # either thresholdMetric or ratioMetric must be provided
     counter: true | false # true if the metric is a monotonically increasing counter,